 The coaching industry is booming.

 Consider this: in 1999, only about 200 coaches worldwide held a credential from the International Coach Federation (ICF).
 By 2010, this number had grown to 6900.
-By 2018, a whopping 25,000 individuals from 119 different countries held an ICF credential, with that number growing each and every day.
+By 2018, a whopping 25,000 individuals from 119 different countries held an ICF credential.
+As of January 2023, this number has reached 49,603 and growing each and every day.

 Indeed, the coaching industry is in its golden age.
 As globalization marches forward and the latest technologies continue to disrupt every facet of human life, the world we find ourselves navigating seems to change more every day than it ever has before.